department-of-veterans-affairs/va.gov-cms/docroot/modules/custom/va_gov_notifications/README.md

 ## How to add a new monthly outdated content email?
 1. [Create the messages template](/admin/structure/message).
 2. Set up the body and subject view modes for the message.
-Tip: 'Partial 0' is the message text from the template.
+Tip: 'Partial 0' is the message text from the message template (not the twig template).
+The message template text is "{{ content }}" on the twig template.
 3. [Add a new queue](/admin/config/system/queues)
 4. [Add a new mime mailer entry](/admin/config/system/mailsystem)
 5. Export your config. 'drush cex'